 For Volunteers

-Volunteers are a key resource to the success of Adult Learners in Massachusetts.
-As a volunteer, you’ll provide educational and motivational support to members of your community.
+Volunteers are a key resource to the success of adult learners and programs.
+Volunteers in adult education hold many roles with one goal: they all help make sure that everyone can access education, community, and support to reach their goals.
 Adult Education programs value volunteers from all linguistic, professional and cultural backgrounds.
-Use your skills and expertise to get to know members of the Adult Education community in your area by volunteering.
+Use your skills and expertise and get to know your community by volunteering.

 Three yellow lines to signify a sun-burst decorating the top right corner of an image.